Yann Tiersen: Dust Lane and Skyline: 2010–present

 October 2010 saw the release of Tiersen's sixth studio album titled Dust Lane.
 The album was two years in the making and was largely recorded in Ushant, France.
 Further parts were recorded in the Philippines.
 The album is preoccupied with mortality; during the recording sessions Tiersen lost his mother and a close friend.
 The recordings started out as simple song based tracks with Tiersen playing acoustic guitar, mandolin and bouzouki.
 New layers were added to the recordings creating a more complex sound.
 Then an array of vintage synthesisers and electric guitars were added to create further textures.
 The album was released by Mute Records in Europe and ANTI- Records in the US.
 The record was promoted in a tour beginning in October 2010, starting in New York City.
 Dust Lane was preceded by the release of the vinyl EP PALESTINE and by the single for "Ashes".
 In 2010, Tiersen also contributed to the tribute album to cross-genre, experimental music group Coil The Dark Age of Love by This Immortal Coil, a one-off tribute formation, and to Li(f)e, the fourth solo studio album by hip-hop artist Sage Francis.

 October 2011 saw the European release of his seventh studio album, Skyline.
 The nine-track album, a follow on from his Dust Lane, was once again recorded at Tiersen's home on the island of Ushant in the south-western end of the English Channel, with further parts recorded in Paris, San Francisco, Berlin, and Nashville.
 It was subsequently mixed by producer Ken Thomas in Leeds, and mastered by Ray Staff in London.
 The album produced the singles for "Monuments" and "I'm Gonna Live Anyhow".
 On 18 February 2012, Tiersen with Lionel Laquerriere, and Thomas Poli, presented his side project, Elektronische Staubband, at La Route du Rock music festival in Saint-Malo.
 It was about an hour of krautrock, electronic, and experimental music involving a dozen of synthesizers and analog keyboards with the first three pieces of the set list taken from Dust Lane and the remaining five from Skyline.
 Tiersen was also chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival in March 2012 in Minehead, England.
 Skyline was released in North America via ANTI- Records on 17 April 2012, and it was followed by the Skyline Tour with dates in the United States, Canada, Iceland, Spain, Portugal, France, Slovak Republic, Austria, Finland and the United Kingdom.

 On 3 August 2016, it was announced that Tiersen married Emilie Quinquis in Ushant, Brittany.
 Quinquis stated that she and Tiersen were married on 31 July 2016.
-Since 6 April 2017 they have a son.
+On 6 April 2017 the couple had a son.